webhintio/hint/packages/hint-axe/README.md

 digital divide issues, and Web accessibility as an aspect of corporate social responsibility.
 >
-> Another important consideration for organizations is that web i accessibility is required by laws and policies in some cases.
+> Another important consideration for organizations is that web accessibility is required by laws and policies in some cases.

 ***From [WAI’s Introduction to Web Accessibility][wai].***

 ## What does the hint check?

-By default this hint runs all the [WCAG 2.0][wcag 2.0] Level A and Level AA rules included in [axe-core][axe core] with `document` as the target.
+By default, this hint runs all the [WCAG 2.0][wcag 2.0] Level A and Level AA rules included in [axe-core][axe core] with `document` as the target.
 Visit the [full list of default enabled rules][axe rules] for more information of what they do.